CZ-NIC/fred-docs/EPPReference/CommandStructure/CreditInfo.rst

 Credit info
 ===========

-The credit info command is used to find out about the current credit amounts of the authenticated registrar in all zones for which the registrar is accredited.
+A credit info command is used to find out about the current credit amounts of the authenticated registrar in all zones for which the registrar is accredited.

-This command is a :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

 The credit info command is a ``creditInfo`` element in the ``fred`` namespace (``http://www.nic.cz/xml/epp/fred-1.5``).

+This command is a part of the :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

 .. index:: ⒺcreditInfo